danalvrz/event-template/README.md

 # Event-template

-This is a spuffy event website template based on the original design from designer [Cindy Shin](https://www.behance.net/adagio07), and content based on the [Beef and Dairy Network Podcast](https://www.beefanddairynetwork.com).
+This is a spuff event website template based on the original design idea from designer [Cindy Shin](https://www.behance.net/adagio07), and content based on the [Beef and Dairy Network Podcast](https://www.beefanddairynetwork.com).

 # Screenshots